-Now that we know how to implement a random process that outputs whether or not an individual is infected, we can create an entire population of people, some who get infected the virus and others with do not.
+Now that we know how to implement a random process that outputs whether or not an individual is infected, we can create an entire population of people, some with the virus and others without it.

 STEP In cell C1, enter the formula =IF(RAND() < InfectionRate, 1, 0).